Nyaboom/.github/profile/README.md

 💣 We are Nyaboom, a collective of people dedicated to exploding.

 💰 Our #1 sponsor is the Groovy foundation, dedicated to helping people move away from Java and switch to the almighty Groovy.
+> However, who cares about our sponsors?
+Half of our code is in Java because Java is best language.

 🌈 If you want to contribute then do, we just make insane things for some reason.